 CNN was the first 24-hour cable news channel, and its official app functions as a condensed version of the site.
 It offers a wide variety of articles, and though it has a focus on U.S. audiences, you’ll also find a bunch of original CNN content that you can’t watch anywhere else.
 Video also plays a large part of the coverage on CNN, so fans of video news should find a lot to love here.

-Best described as a mix between Flipboard and Tinder, Lumi aims to bring you an extremely personalized feed, so you spend less time hunting for the stories you really care about.
+Best described as a mix between Flipboard and Tinder, Lumi aims to bring you an extremely personalized news feed, so you spend less time hunting for the stories you really care about.
 The layout is simple; like Tinder, swipe right to like a story, or left to dismiss it.
 The app learns from what you read and what you dismiss, and it should bring you increasingly more relevant stories as you use it more.
-You can even have it send you more local recommendations if you grant it access to your location.
+However, that does mean at first you’ll probably get articles from news sources you wouldn’t usually read.
+But stick with it and it’ll get more relevant for your needs.
+You can also have it send you more local recommendations if you grant it access to your location.

 News Republic gives you an array of stories from different news outlets and popular YouTube videos, all in one place.
 Personalize the app to show the stories that you are interested in or choose specific outlets that you want to see.
 It features more than 10,000 news sources to pick and choose from, as well as a selection of currently trending videos.
 You can also comment on and share the stories that interest you the most.
 The easy-to-use interface lets you scroll through different stories quickly.